What is RSS?

 You can also develop RSS if you regularly rub a topical steroid on someone else’s skin, such as your child’s, and you don’t properly wash your hands afterward.

 Because RSS skin sores can look like the skin condition that caused you to use steroids, it can be hard for doctors to diagnose.
-Often, doctors misdiagnose RSS as a worsening of the original skin disease.
-The main difference is in the way RSS spreads to other parts of the body.

 To make a diagnosis, your doctor will first examine your skin.
 They may perform a patch test, biopsy, or other tests to rule out conditions with similar symptoms.
 This includes allergic contact dermatitis, a skin infection, or an eczema flare.